 - Have your visual learners watch a video about Memorial Day.

 - Do some Memorial Day crafts with your learners.

-Free Resources and Printables for learning about Memorial Day
+Browse these free resources and printables for learning about Memorial Day.

 Children Memorial Day Books and Unit Study Resources – Checking out books at the library is always a great way to get students knowledgeable about holidays like Memorial Day.
 With these books and Memorial Day unit study resources, you can bring the conversations around the women and men who have served to protect our country and freedoms.